-- Although we've used the BufferedReader class in many examples in class up to this point, I've included a couple more examples here for the sake of completeness and consistency. - In the first program, to make it a little bit different from some of the others, I've used vectors and made the program a GUI.
-The second one is also a GUI but reads multiple file lines per activation. - When programming with data files in any language, it is important that the programmer know how the data file is designed.
+- In order to introduce you to some other constructs in Java, the next program, in addition to used a buffered reader object, I've used vectors and made the program a GUI. - The second example is also a GUI but reads multiple file lines per activation. - When programming with data files in any language, it is important that the programmer know how the data file is designed.
 The programmer must write the corresponding read statements to match the file design in order to read the file accurately. - In this case the file consists of one state name per line in the file.